 - Have a primary mission to provide programs or activities in areas directly concerned with arts or cultural heritage for the general public - Be based in the Cincinnati-Middletown, OH-KY-IN MSA, which includes the following counties: Brown, Butler, Clermont, Hamilton and Warren Counties in Ohio; Boone, Bracken, Campbell, Gallatin, Grant, Kenton, and Pendleton Counties in Kentucky; and Dearborn, Ohio and Union Counties in Indiana - Have a 501(c)3 tax status for five or more years for the Regional Midsize and Small funding categories OR 10 or more years for the Regional Large category - Employ at least 1 FTE paid and/or contract professional and/or administrative staff (Full time is defined as an average of 30 hours per week.) - Have received funding support from ArtsWave in at least three of ArtsWave's last five fiscal years - Have maintained a balanced budget over the organization's past three fiscal years - Meet ArtsWave's DEIA requirements: - o By the End of Year 1 (FY2020): All Large and Midsize Sustaining Impact grant recipients must have a board-approved Diversity, Equity, Inclusion and Access plan in place.
 Organizations will be required to submit this plan by January 15, 2021.
-[Deadline extended from July 15, 2020 due to COVID-19.] - By the End of Year 2 (FY2021): All Boards of Directors of Sustaining Impact grant recipients must have racially and/or ethnically diverse representation.
-Organizations will be required to submit Board demographic data with their July 15, 2021 report. - o By the End of Year 3 (FY2022): If necessary, efforts to diversify artistic and professional staffs have been made and documented.
-Organizations will be required to submit artistic and professional staff demographic data with their July 15, 2022 report. - Failure to comply with these DEIA requirements will result in a 5-10% reduced grant award for FY22 award.
+[Deadline extended from July 15, 2020 due to COVID-19.] - o By the End of Year 2 (FY2021): All Boards of Directors of Sustaining Impact grant recipients have racially and/or ethnically diverse representation.
+Organizations will be required to submit Board demographic data with their July 15, 2021 report.
+As of April 2019, 9% (4/44) of organizations have no minority representation on their board. - By the End of Year 3 (FY2022): If necessary, efforts to diversify artistic and professional staffs have been made and documented.
+Organizations will be required to submit artistic and professional staff demographic data with their annual applications.

+Failure to comply with these DEIA requirements will result in a 5-10% reduced grant award for the next year.